Strong anomalous proximity effect from spin-singlet superconductors: Introduction

-When a superconductor (SC) is attached to a dirty normal-metal (DN), Cooper pairs (CP) penetrate into the attached DN and modify the electromagnetic properties there.
-This phenomenon is called proximity effect and has been a central research subject in the filed of superconductivity.
-When we consider a conventional spin-singlet $s$-wave SC, the attached DN shows superconducting-like electromagnetic properties.
-However, proximity structures consisting of a spin-triplet superconductor exhibit unusual transport properties such as the quantization of zero-bias conductance (ZBC) in DN/SC junctions~\cite{tanaka_04,tanaka_05(1),asano_07,ikegaya_15,ikegaya_16(1)}, the fractional current-phase relationship in Josephson current of SC/DN/SC junctions~\cite{asano_06(1),asano_06(2),ikegaya_16(2)}.
-Moreover, while the SC shows a diamagnetic response, the magnetic response in the attached DN is reversed to paramagnetic~\cite{asano_11}.
-Such a counter-intuitive proximity effect is especially referred to as an anomalous proximity effect (APE).
+When a superconductor (SC) is attached to a normal-metal, Cooper pairs (CPs) penetrate into the attached normal segment and modify the electromagnetic properties there.
+This phenomenon is known as the proximity effect and has been a central research subject in the field of superconductivity.
+When we consider a conventional spin-singlet $s$-wave SC, the attached normal-metal exhibits superconducting-like electromagnetic properties.
+However, the proximity effect from a spin-triplet $p_x$-wave SC to a dirty normal-metal (DN) has been shown to result in various counter-intuitive transport properties such as the quantization of zero-bias conductance (ZBC) in DN/SC junctions~\cite{tanaka_04,tanaka_05(1),asano_07,ikegaya_15,ikegaya_16(1)} and the fractional current-phase relationship in Josephson currents of SC/DN/SC junctions~\cite{asano_06(1),asano_06(2),ikegaya_16(2)}.
+Moreover, although the spin-triplet $p_x$-wave SC shows a diamagnetic response, the magnetic response in the attached DN is reversed to paramagnetic~\cite{asano_11}.
+Such a drastic proximity effect of a spin-triplet $p_x$-wave SC has been referred to as an anomalous proximity effect (APE)~\cite{note_ape}.